Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 - You should never use the NotResource element with the "Effect": "Allow" and "Action": "*" elements together.
 This statement is very dangerous because it allows all actions in AWS on all resources except the resource specified in the policy.

+# AWS Security Token Service (AWS STS)
+- Temporary security credentials are required when assuming an IAM role, and they work almost identically to the long-term access key credentials that your IAM users can use
+- grant temporary access and limit access to users.
+- Use case: federation identities, cross-account and roles for EC2

 ## ------------------

 When you have an organization that spans multiple AWS accounts, you need to manage access to all the AWS accounts centrally via identity federation because users and groups are not scalable.

-# Credentials
-- User name and password: You should define a password policy for all of your IAM users to enforce strong password
-- MFA (Multi-factor authentication) is an additional layer of security for accessing AWS services.
-- Access Keys (access key ID and a secret key):  to make programmatic calls to AWS using the AWS CLI or the AWS SDKs.